oasis-tcs/csaf/sandbox/csaf_2.0/json_schema/NOTES.md

 Naming: Lowercase names with underscores separating words for properties ("snake_eyes").

-Naming: Shared definitions end with "_t", as in "non_empty_string_t".
+Naming: Shared definitions end with "\_t", as in "non_empty_string_t".

-Naming: Shared definitions of arrays end use a plural noun form, such as "notes_t".
+Naming: Shared definitions of arrays use a plural noun form, such as "notes_t".

 Ordering: Properties and definitions are listed alphabetically.
 Enumerations are listed alphabetically.